 Christianity or Religion?

-Many Samaritans from that town believed in him because of the woman's testimony, “He told me all that I ever did.”
-(ESV)
+39Now from that city many of the Samaritans believed in Him because of the word of the woman who testified, “He told me all the things that I have done.”

 About Dr. Martyn Lloyd-Jones